postcss/autoprefixer/README.md

 other tools and libraries.
 If you are just looking for syntax sugar, you might take a look at:

-- [postcss-preset-env] is a plugins preset with polyfills to write future CSS today.
+- [postcss-preset-env] is a plugins preset with polyfills and Autoprefixer to write future CSS today.
 - [Oldie], a PostCSS plugin that handles some IE hacks (opacity, rgba, etc).
 - [postcss-flexbugs-fixes], a PostCSS plugin to fix flexbox issues.